 I started talking to one of the other moms, and we introduced our little ones.
 Her son was 3 and a half, exactly a year older than my daughter, and they instantly took to each other.
 They played near us at first, and then they meandered off together, toward the big evergreens in the not-too-distant distance.

-Eventually the other mom went back to her mat to watch the game and tend to her other little one, and I stayed situated in this strangely perfect spot.
+Eventually the other mom went back to her mat to tend to her other little one and watch the game from there, and I stayed situated in this strangely perfect spot.
 I was at the edge of the playground, probably 20 feet from the baseball field and 20 feet from the trees, so I could alternate between watching both sets of kids.

 Now, I’m a big fan of letting kids explore on their own, but generally speaking, I probably would have been shadowing my toddler a little closer.
 Not necessarily because I’d feel the need to be right there, even though she is a total daredevil, but because she’d want me with her.
 Before she met her new friend, she had wanted me to run off to the swings with her, but I told her I could only do so for a few minutes because I also wanted to watch her brother’s game.